-The most demanding requirement is the systematic error requirement, which is "better than 0.5 ppm" (threshold (T) requirement) for XCO2 and "better than 10 ppb" (T requirement) for XCH4 (see Table 8).
-Especially for XCO2 this requirement is hardly achievable with current satellite sensors and one has to note that also ground-based reference data as used for validation are not much better than 0.5 ppm (see D9 for details).
+The most demanding requirement is the systematic error requirement, which is "better than 0.5 ppm" (threshold (T) requirement) for XCO_2 and "better than 10 ppb" (T requirement) for XCH_4 (see Table 8).
+Especially for XCO_2 this requirement is hardly achievable with current satellite sensors, and one must note that also ground-based reference data as used for validation are not much better than 0.5 ppm (see D9 for details).

-For accuracy and stability, the achieved performance is shown in Figure 25 and Figure 26 but also in addition the probability that the corresponding threshold requirement is met.
-The probabilities have been computed taking into account the uncertainty of the reference data and the uncertainty of the comparison method (see document D9 for details).
+For accuracy and stability, the achieved performance is shown in Figure 29 and Figure 30 but also in addition the probability that the corresponding threshold requirement is met.
+The probabilities have been computed considering the uncertainty of the reference data and the uncertainty of the comparison method (see document D9 for details).

 The results for the achieved accuracy are shown in the second and third panels of the two figures.
 The absolute values of the achieved accuracy are shown in the 2nd panel of each figure.
 The achieved accuracy (or bias) has been estimated by comparisons with ground-based reference data (see D9).
 The lowest value of a vertical bar corresponds to the spatial bias and the upper value corresponds to the spatio-temporal bias (obtained by quadratically adding the temporal bias to the spatial bias).
-The dotted horizontal line shows the threshold (T) requirement (for XCH4 in Figure 26 also a second line is shown indicating the breakthrough (B) requirements).
+The dotted horizontal line shows the threshold (T) requirement (for XCH4 in Figure 30 also a second line is shown indicating the breakthrough (B) requirements).
 The 3rd panel shows the corresponding probabilities.

-From the 2nd panel of Figure 25 it can be seen that the spatio-temporal XCO2 bias nearly always (i.e., for nearly all products and all assessment methods) exceeds the accuracy requirement of 0.5 ppm.
-As can be seen from the 3rd panel, the probability that this 0.5 ppm requirement is met is at best 77% (for the XCO2\EMMA product) but worse for the other products (the probability can be as low as 21% for the new GOSAT-2 product CO2\GO2\SRFP).
+From the 2nd panel of Figure 29 it can be seen that the spatio-temporal XCO2 bias nearly always (i.e., for nearly all products and all assessment methods) exceeds the accuracy requirement of 0.5 ppm.
+As can be seen from the 3rd panel, the probability that this 0.5 ppm requirement is met is 68% for the XCO2_EMMA product but worse for the other products (the probability can be as low as 33% for the new GOSAT-2 product CO2_GO2_SRFP).

-From the 2nd panel of Figure 26 it can be seen that the spatio-temporal biases of the various XCH4 products are (depending on assessment method) typically better than the threshold requirement of 10 ppb except for the SCIAMACHY products.
-The probability that the threshold requirement is met is in the range 74% - 90% except for the SCIAMACHY products (55%-62%).
+From the 2nd panel of Figure 30 it can be seen that the spatio-temporal biases of the various XCH4 products are (depending on assessment method) typically better than the threshold requirement of 10 ppb except for the SCIAMACHY products.
+The probability that the threshold requirement is met is in the range 87% - 93% except for the SCIAMACHY products (55%-62%).

 The two panels at the bottom of the two figures show the corresponding results for stability.
-As can be seen, the stability of nearly all products is good (often larger than 90%).
+As can be seen, the stability of nearly all products is typically very good (often larger than 90%).